Systematic Analysis of Experiment Precision Measures and Methods for Experiments Comparison: Results

 We now repeat the analysis for the SOS $a$ model.
 This time, we use all 200 runs of the data generator.
 Fig.~\ref{fig:sosa_vs_no_bias_prob} presents the results of this analysis.
-As in the case of the GSD model, the $a$ parameter does respond to changes in uncertainty $\sigma$.
+As in the case of the GSD model, the $a$ parameter responds to changes in uncertainty $\sigma$.
 The higher the uncertainty, the greater the value of $a$.
 This is a positive feature of $a$.
 (Keep in mind that the theory underlying the $a$ parameter states that high values of the $a$ parameter correspond to imprecise experiments.)
 However, Fig.~\ref{fig:sosa_vs_no_bias_prob} also reveals that $a$ is sensitive to changes in bias probability ($1-p$).
-This is \textit{not} desirable (cf. the introduction to Sec.~\ref{sec:methods} to learn why).
+This is \textit{not} desirable.
 As the bias probability increases (this corresponds to moving horizontally from the RHS to the LHS of the figure), the value of $a$ increases.
 This suggests that the $a$ parameter interprets the increasing response bias as a larger and larger uncertainty.
 In general, the behaviour of the SOS $a$ model is quite similar to the behaviour of the GSD model.